Northern Virginia

 - and one semester of computer programming.

-Specific course numbers for classes taken at Virginia Tech are listed below; for courses taken outside of Virginia Tech, the registar's office has multiple databases to determine course equivalencies.
+Specific course numbers for classes taken at Virginia Tech are listed below; for courses taken outside of Virginia Tech, the registrar's office has multiple databases to determine course equivalencies.

 - MATH (11 hours): 1225, 1226, & 2114